Chaklader/landmark-classification-cnn/NOTES.md

 ### Tracking Your Experiments

 When you are performing hyperparameter optimization and other changes it is very important that you track all of your experiments.
 This way you will know which hyperparameters have given you which results, and you will be able to repeat those experiments, choose the best one, understand what works and what doesn't, and what you need to explore further.
 You will also be able to present all your results to other people.
 You can of course use spreadsheets for this, or even pen and paper, but there are definitely much better ways!
 Enter experiment tracking tools.
 There are many of them out there, and they all work in similar ways.
-Let's consider mlflow(opens in a new tab), which is free and open source.
+Let's consider mlflow, which is free and open source.

 Tracking an experiment is easy in mlflow.
 You first start by creating a run.
 A run is a unit of execution that will contain your results.
 Think of it as one row in a hypothetical spreadsheet, where the columns are the things you want to track ( accuracy, validation loss, ...).
 A run can be created like this:

 ```
 with mlflow.start_run():
-  ... your code here ...
 ```

 Once you have created the run, you can use mlflow.log_param to log a parameter (i.e., one of the hyperparameters for example) and mlflow.log_metric to log a result (for example the final accuracy of your model).
 For example, let's assume that our only hyperparameters are the learning rate and the batch size.
 We can track their values as well as the results obtained when using those values like this:

 ```
 import mlflow